-As shown in Figure 19, solution 'A' and solution 'C' provide the lowest and highest coverage levels, respectively, among the AMOSA solutions considered.
-The coverage levels for solution 'A' and the solution with prior expert knowledge are very similar, but there are some slight differences - unlike the solution where prior expert knowledge is used, solution 'A' uses paths 1-3, 2-4, 6-8 and 10-12, while it doesn't use path 6-7.
-The inclusion or exclusion of these paths does not cause
+As shown in Figure 19, solution 'A' and solution 'C' provide the lowest and highest coverage levels, respectively, amongst the AMOSA solutions considered.
+The coverage levels for solution 'A' and the solution with prior expert knowledge are very similar, but there are some slight differences - unlike the solution where prior expert knowledge is used, solution 'A' uses paths 1-3, 2-4, 6-8, and 10-12, while it doesn't use path 6-7.
+The inclusion or exclusion of these paths does not cause much difference in coverage, but has a significant impact on the MSD ratio, as seen in Table 2.